Warehouse Design Layout

 Accessibility of inventory

 - Different operations require different level of accessibility to inventory.
-This factor has to be considered during the warehouse design.
+Do consider this during the warehouse design.

 - For example, in FMCG (Fast Moving Consumer Goods) industry with less SKU variants and high volume, pallets can be placed in Double Deep racking.
-Not every pallet is required to be accessible.
+It is not required to access to every pallet.

 - In high tech goods, where every SKU has to be accessible, conventional selective racking is preferred.